thewebkid/lit-gauge/README.md

 npm dev
 ```

 I am open to work if you need a dev like me.
 Snatch me up.
-My linkedIn is on thewebkid.com :)
+My portfolio and the link to my LinkedIn is on thewebkid.com :)